04. Creating World/Kingdom Maps

 Go to the File Menu and select New World/Kingdom map.
 You will see a dialog similar to the following:

 To generate a map, change the settings as desired (see below for a description of all options), and click the Generate Map button.
-A dialog box showing the progress will appear.
-This dialog box displays the status of the map generation as parts of the map are created.
-Click the Cancel button to stop map creation.
+In Worldographer 2025, the status and a Cancel button will be active in the menu bar.
+Pre-v2025, a dialog box showing the progress will appear showing the status of the map generation as parts of the map are created and a Cancel button to stop map creation.

 Often, it is easiest to get the hang of new software by just using the default settings and giving it a try, then starting over with a few changes, and repeating a few more times.
 Worldographer makes this easy because generating a map is very quick.
+The live preview (center top) is very helpful as well.
 Below are more detailed instructions & explanations.

 Hex Orientation